Find a Respite at Front Street

 Sallie Sauer from Garden City, SC visited with her daughter Donna

 Chartrand to see the Foulis golf memorabilia.
-Simpson Foulis was her
+Simpson Foulis was

-fiction she is working on.
+for a historical fiction she is working on.

 People always think of the Center when they have some interesting